CaliStyle/trailpack-proxy-email/README.md

 [![Dependency Status][daviddm-image]][daviddm-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-## An email template builder for Proxy Engine, built with love from [Cali-Style](https://cali-style.com)
+## An email template builder for Proxy Engine, built with love by your friends at  [Cali-Style](https://cali-style.com)

 Looking for [Proxy Engine?](https://github.com/calistyle/trailpack-proxy-engine)